Aniangelsuperbat1/code-every-day/2021/May/log.md

 **Thoughts**: Slowed down a little bit today again.
 I have to get my routine and stick with it.
 I need the discipline

+### Day 36: Weds.
+May 13th 2021

+**Today's Progress**: Applied to more positions and did more LeetCode.
+Want to start a new project and mulling over ideas.

+**Thoughts**: Today was slow again.
+I need to find my drive and motivation to move a lot faster than I am now.